hashicorp/nomad/website/source/docs/agent/configuration/tls.html.md

   a Nomad client makes the client use TLS for making RPC requests to the Nomad servers.

+- `rpc_upgrade_mode` `(bool: false)` - This option should be used only when the cluster is being upgraded to TLS, and removed after the migration is complete.
+This allows the agent to accept both TLS and plaintext traffic.

 - `verify_https_client` `(bool: false)` - Specifies agents should require
   client certificates for all incoming HTTPS requests.
 The client certificates must be signed by the same CA as Nomad.